 3. Bake on the lowest oven setting; which for me is 170 degrees, for 60-90 minutes, until dry.
 Allow to cool completely before removing the finished seed block from your pan or cups.

 Give to your chickens as a fun treat during the winter or anytime they need a little boost!

-For a fresh addition to you chicken’s winter diet, try sprouts.
+For a fresh addition to your chicken’s winter diet, try sprouts.
 Just about any seed can be turned into a deliciously nutritious treat if given a little water and time.
-In the past I’ve used sprouting lentils, alfalfa seed or even seed taken from my scratch bin.
-Read more on this process HERE!
+In the past, I’ve used sprouting lentils, alfalfa seed or even seeds taken from my scratch bin.

 Beyond keeping your chickens active by catering to their stomachs, you can try other activities.
 Throughout the winter, don’t be afraid to change up your chicken’s daytime space.
 If you are able, move around feeding areas, bathing boxes, perches or add a chicken swing.